 PaddleHeads Homestand Highlights

-Missoula, MT. - As the 1st place PaddleHeads are set to return from their first road trip of the 2021 campaign, baseball fans in the Garden City can gear up for a three-game stint - June 5, June 6, June 7 - as Missoula squares off with the Pioneer League's newest member, the Boise Hawks.
+Missoula, MT. - As the 1st place PaddleHeads are set to return from their second road trip of the 2021 campaign, baseball fans in the Garden City can gear up for a three-game stint - June 12, June 13, June 14 - as Missoula squares off with their in-state rival, the Billings Mustangs.
 Tickets available online at bit.ly/GETTIX21, by phone at 406-543-3300, or at the PaddleHeads Post (140 N Higgins).

-Baseball is officially back, and the PaddleHeads are HOT, having outscored the Boise Hawks 36-8 over the first two games of their current series.
-The home run ball has been a huge weapon for Missoula in the series with nine homers coming in that span.
-Over the PaddleHeads last three games, they have scored at least 10 runs in each game and are averaging 16 runs per game.

-When Missoula welcomes back a sizzling hot team to the field this Saturday, they'll be greeted with a trio of fantastic promotions:

 Thanks to ATG Cognizant & Eagle 93, for every PaddleHeads' Sunday home game, kids 10 and under (with an accompanying adult) are completely FREE!
 Bring out the entire family and enjoy fun, family centric entertainment.

-After the PaddleHeads Opening Day notched the first sell-out of the season, and with the first month of games set at 50% capacity, and a limited number of season tickets available, fans are encouraged to act fast and purchase tickets online in advance, to secure their desired seating locations.
+Since the PaddleHeads Opening Day, they've already notched two sell-outs this season, and with the first month of games set at 50% capacity, and a limited number of season tickets available, fans are encouraged to act fast and purchase tickets online in advance, to secure their desired seating locations.
 Tickets are available now online at http://bit.ly/GETTIX21 or by visiting the PaddleHeads Post (140 N Higgins - 406.543.3300).

 • Discuss this story on the Pioneer League message board...